glegoux/jekyll-tech-blog/src/_posts/2020-11-28-unix-timestamp.md

 Effectively, the **Unix timestamp**, used largely in informatics systems, represents the number of elapsed seconds since January 1st, 1970 at midnight in the Coordinated Universal Time (UTC) time standard.
-This value is incremented every seconds.
+This value is incremented every second.
 And the date `1970-01-01 00:00:00 UTC`, usually called **epoch date**, is a particular date in a lot of informatics system representing the origin time, inherited of the Unix operating system an POSIX standard.
 The Unix engineers picked this date arbitrarily, because they needed to set a uniform date for the start of time, and New Year's Day, 1970, seemed most convenient.